 CIS covers a wide range of topics, including computer programming, database management, networking, and security.
 A person studying CIS will learn how to design and implement software applications that can solve specific problems for businesses or industries such as healthcare or manufacturing.

 Many of the popular college degrees that students pursue today involve computers.
-As technology advances and becomes more commonplace in our lives, there will be a greater need for people who know how to use it.
+As technology advances and becomes more commonplace in our lives, there will be a greater need for people who know how to use it especially for future high-demand jobs.

 Computer Information Systems vs. Computer Science